OneAppExchange/levelup/sessions/session-06.md

     @api time = new Date();
 ````

+>[!Notice]
-Notice that properties allows only one direction of changes.
+>Notice that properties allows only one direction of changes.
 To read more you can [go to guide](https://lwc.dev/guide/composition#objects-passed-to-components-are-read-only).
-And to understand deeper Data Flow [visit reference](https://developer.salesforce.com/docs/component-library/documentation/en/lwc/lwc.create_components_data_flow)
+>And to understand deeper Data Flow [visit reference](https://developer.salesforce.com/docs/component-library/documentation/en/lwc/lwc.create_components_data_flow)

 You can also see a recipe example:
 * [parent](https://github.com/trailheadapps/lwc-recipes-oss/tree/main/src/modules/recipe/apiProperty)